 Deciding if it is an allegation of harm or a concern

 The designated safeguarding lead should review the information available and consideration should be given as to whether the case meets the threshold of harm/risk of harm.

 - If it is decided it meets the threshold of harm/risk of harm and therefore is an allegation they should follow the procedures below and notify the LADO within one working day.
 The police should also be notified immediately.
 Police will liaise with the LADO service and advise them of any proposed actions and timescale for these.
-If it is decided that the incident does not meet the threshold of harm/risk of harm and is a concern only, then they should take steps to ensure any conduct or behaviour issues are addressed with the member of staff through normal employment practices;
+If it is decided that the incident does not meet the threshold of harm/risk of harm and is a concern only, then they should take steps to ensure any conduct or behavior issues are addressed with the member of staff through normal employment practices;

 - If the designated safeguarding lead is unclear whether the incident meets the threshold of harm/risk of harm they may wish to seek advice from the LADO.

 Notifying the LADO within one working day of an allegation

 The designated safeguarding lead must inform their LADO within one working day after an allegation is made and prior to any further investigation taking place.
 A failure to report an allegation in accordance with procedures is a potential disciplinary matter as this could place a child at further risk of harm.

 - If it is outside of normal working hours and there is an immediate risk to a child, the local authority emergency duty team for Children Families and Learning and the Police must be called.